We Compare SPAXX vs FZFXX:

 SPAXX and FZFXX are both mutual funds owned by Fidelity.

-Both funds are almost identical except for their expense ratios and net assets (NAV).
+Both funds are identical except for their expense ratios and net assets (NAV).

 Investors that target financial independence through stable, high-yield investments may love these two, but considering these differences, choosing between the two may be challenging.